What can we help you find?

 And the cherry on top: these purchases support local farmers and create more vibrant local economies.

-32,000 New Yorkers have used Double Up to buy $4.9 million in local fruits and vegetables.
+More than 100,000 New Yorkers have benefited from Double Up, with more than $8.3 million in local fruits and vegetables.
 96% of them say that they ate more produce, like apples, tomatoes, cherries, and broccoli.
 We think that’s just peachy.

 Of farmers who participated in Double Up, 90% sold more fruits and vegetables, and 85% made more money.